How to create a new Apple ID on your iPhone or iPad

 - Launch the App Store app.

 - Enter your existing email address and choose a strong password for your new account.
+Verify the password to confirm the password.
 These details will be the username and password of your new Apple ID, so make sure you enter them correctly.

 - Fill in your name, birthday, and choose if you’d like to subscribe to updates from Apple.